 If you are following a crochet pattern, use the materials listed, the pattern will give you a hook size and a type of yarn to use.

-A size 5mm (H) or larger hook would be great to get started with and you can buy many inexpensive crochet hook sets, with a range of sizes.
+A size 5mm (H) or larger hook would be great to get started with and you can buy many inexpensive crochet hook sets, in a range of sizes.

 You can also experiment with various hooks to see which brands you prefer over others.

-When choosing yarn, something easy to work with for practising like acrylic, cotton or worsted weight yarn are all good choices.
+When choosing yarn, something easy to work with for practice like acrylic, cotton, or worsted weight yarn are all good choices.

-Please note – I am right-handed, so in the photographs you will see that I am teaching this for right-handers, if you are left-handed, I am writing a post soon for how to crochet left-handed.
+Please note – I am right-handed, so in the photographs you will see that I am teaching the basic steps to right-handers, if you are left-handed, I am writing a post soon on how to crochet left-handed.

-The length of yarn that is the end that is not connected to the ball, should be at the front and held in your left hand.
+The length of yarn which is the end that is not connected to the ball is called the tail end of your yarn and should be at the front and held in your left hand.

 Twist the yarn to make a crossed loop, hanging over the hook.